Riccova/never-kys/README.md

-If you are for some reason reading this just know ts is chatgpt made crapcode
+If you are for some reason reading this just know ts is chatgpt made crapcode + this is very buggy on mobile especialy tablets since the hide/show the GUI button disapears when clicked on tablets

-(ts = this shit)